Restitution Legal Definition: Everything You Need to Know

 The difference between compensation and restitution lies in the way in which the financial award was calculated.
 Restitution is granted based on how much the defendant financially gained from the transgression.
 Compensation is granted based on how much the plaintiff financially lost.
 Sometimes a judge may grant the plaintiff with an option between compensation and restitution.
 Usually, the plaintiff will decide based on the higher award amount.

 If you need help with the legal definition of restitution, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.